CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.1 Detection of safety-relevant events.md

 In order for employees to quickly identify possible security incidents, they MUST be sensitized accordingly.
 Regular training sessions SHOULD be held to highlight current and current threats and cybercrime practices.

-Employees MUST also be made aware that they will not simply ignore or close event messages from the clients, but pass the messages on to the responsible incident management according to the alerting pathways (see DER.2.1 * Incident Management *).
+Employees MUST also be made aware that they will not simply ignore or close client event messages, but pass the messages on to the responsible incident management team according to the alerting pathways (see DER.2.1 * Incident Management *).

 Each employee MUST report a detected incident immediately to Incident Management.